$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Four-sphere matrix geometry

 \subsubsection{Nested matrix geometry in higher Landau levels}

 Let us consider the matrix geometry in higher $SO(5)$ Landau levels.
 With a given $SO(5)$ Landau level $N$, there are $N+1$ inner $SO(4)$ Landau levels indexed by $n=0,1,2,\cdots, N$, and further in each of the $SO(4)$ Landau levels there are $I+1$ sub-bands indexed by the chiral parameter $s$.
-Each sub-band $s$ realizes the matrix-valued $S^3$-latitude, and a stack of such $(I+1)$ matrix-valued $S^3$-latitudes along the $x_5$-axis constitute a quasi-fuzzy four-sphere geometry in the $SO(4)$ Landau levels.
-Therefore inside the $N$th $SO(5)$ Landau level, there are $N+1$ quasi-fuzzy spheres that form a nested structure as a whole [Fig.\ref{nestedspheres.fig}].
+Each sub-band $s$ realizes the matrix-valued $S^3$-latitude, and a stack of such $(I+1)$ matrix-valued $S^3$-latitudes along the $x_5$-axis constitute a fuzzy 4D geometry in each of the $SO(4)$ Landau levels.
+Therefore inside the $N$th $SO(5)$ Landau level, there are $N+1$ fuzzy 4D geometries that form a nested structure as a whole [Fig.\ref{nestedspheres.fig}].

 Recall that the range of the chiral parameter $s$ is restricted to $|s|=\frac{I}{2}$ and does not cover the whole range of the matrix size specified by $j+k =n+\frac{I}{2}$ (except for $n=0$).
-This implies that the corresponding matrix geometry is not a complete fuzzy four-sphere but a fuzzy four-sphere like geometry with removed north and south ``caps'' due to the uncovered parameter regions of $s$.
-We referred to this geometry as quasi-fuzzy four-sphere.
+This implies that the corresponding matrix geometry is not a complete fuzzy four-sphere but a fuzzy four-sphere like geometry with north and south ``caps'' removed due to the uncovered parameter regions of $s$.
+We referred to such a fuzzy 4D geometry as the quasi-fuzzy four-sphere.
 Each $SO(4)$ Landau level accommodates a quasi-fuzzy four-sphere geometry, and so $N$th $SO(5)$ Landau level realizes $N+1$ quasi-fuzzy four-spheres with different matrix size depending on the $SO(4)$ index $n$.
 In this way, $N+1$ quasi-fuzzy four-spheres exhibit a concentric nested structure in the $N$th $SO(5)$ Landau level as depicted in Fig.\ref{nestedspheres.fig}.
-The lowest Landau level ($N=0$) is exceptional, because the nested structure no longer exists and only a fuzzy four-sphere geometry remains.
+The lowest Landau level ($N=n=0$) is exceptional, because the nested structure no longer exists and only a fuzzy four-sphere geometry remains.